Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 The Rest Period

-After building any complex cane, let it rest for 15-30 minutes (or chill briefly in the fridge).
-This equalizes plasticizer distribution and firms the clay slightly, resulting in cleaner reduction and slicing.
+After building any complex cane, let it rest briefly, or chill it briefly in the fridge.
+The short rest lets freshly worked clay firm slightly, which usually makes reduction and slicing cleaner.

 Reducing Canes Without Distortion